awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

    Replace the file name with the one you downloaded\.

-## Connecting to an Oracle DB instance using SSL<a name="Appendix.Oracle.Options.SSL.Connecting"></a>
+## Connecting to an RDS for Oracle DB instance using SSL<a name="Appendix.Oracle.Options.SSL.Connecting"></a>

-After you configure SQL\*Plus to use SSL as described previously, you can connect to the Oracle DB instance with the SSL option\.
+After you configure SQL\*Plus to use SSL as described previously, you can connect to the RDS for Oracle DB instance with the SSL option\.
 Optionally, you can first export the `TNS_ADMIN` value that points to the directory that contains the tnsnames\.ora and sqlnet\.ora files\.
 Doing so ensures that SQL\*Plus can find these files consistently\.
 The following example exports the `TNS_ADMIN` value\.

 ```
 export TNS_ADMIN = ${ORACLE_HOME}/network/admin